TauferLab/ANACIN-X/README.md

 **Important**: Make sure that the system you're running on supports the inputs you provide from the options below.
 If you request that the system use more processes or nodes than are available, or if you select a different scheduler from what is available, the program will fail.

+**Note**: If you come across any errors while running your code, be sure to make sure that your version of the code is up to date using git commands like 'git pull'.

 The following command line switches can be used to define parameters for your job submission:
 * -p        : Defines the size of the mpi communicator (number of MPI processes) used when generating communication patterns.